PgBiel/typst-tablex/README.md

 ### v0.0.7

-I have begun work on bringing many tablex improvements to built-in Typst tables!
+I have begun [work on bringing many tablex improvements to built-in Typst tables](https://github.com/PgBiel/typst-improv-tables-planning)!
 In that regard, [you can now sponsor my work on tablex and improving Typst tables via GitHub Sponsors!
 Consider taking a look :)](https://github.com/sponsors/PgBiel)

 - Allow gradients and patterns in fills (https://github.com/PgBiel/typst-tablex/pull/87)
 - Fixed a critical bug where `line` in tablex cells would misbehave (https://github.com/PgBiel/typst-tablex/issues/80)
+  - CeTZ and drawing in general should now work properly within tablex cells.
 - Fixed negative line expansion within a single cell (https://github.com/PgBiel/typst-tablex/pull/84)
   - Negative line expansion across multiple cells isn't yet supported.
   - Thanks GitHub user @dixslyf for the great work on fixing and testing this!